Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 • Delivery: 3–hour workshop

-• Level: undergraduate second year students
+• Level: undergraduate, third year

 Teaching tools and techniques